jkondo14/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ ls
 Hello.class  Hello.java  messages  README
 ```
-**ls** is a command used to list files and folders of a directory, and here ls displayed the direct files and folders in the current directory, which is lecture1.
+In the code above the working directory is lecture1 and when **ls** was used to show the direct files and directory in the working directory, which are Hello.class, Hello.java, messages, and README. **ls** is a command used to list files and folders of a directory, and here ls without an argument displays the direct files and folders in the working directory.
 It was **not** an error and displayed all the direct directories and files.

 ## ls with Directory Argument